I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: Introduction

-We confirm and extend the above conclusions by considering NSs in the post-Minkowskian expansion by considering solutions as a power series in the NS compactness.
+We confirm and extend the above conclusions by considering NSs in the post-Minkowskian expansion, expressing solutions as power series in the NS compactness.
 We find that the \avgcs-- $C$ relation becomes increasingly sensitive to the EoS as one includes higher powers of compactness (i.e.~higher order GR contributions).
 The EoS-dependence increases to $\sim 9\%$ for both the polytrope family and the generalized Tolman VII family, when considering up to third-order contributions in compactness for all stable NSs with these EoSs (cf. Figs. \ref{fig:PMpolyCcs} and \ref{fig:PMGTVIICcs} in Sec.~\ref{subsubsec:Poly}).
-We assess to which point these semi-analytic results for simple, one-parameter families of EoSs can be informative of realistic EoSs, and conclude that this is the case as long as the star is sufficiently compact ($C \gtrsim 0.1$).
+We assess to which point these semi-analytic results for simple, one-parameter families of EoSs can be informative of realistic EoSs.
+We conclude this is true as long as the star is sufficiently compact ($C \gtrsim 0.1$).

-With an understanding of the \avgcs-- $C$ relation under our belts, we then move on to consider the $I$-Love-\avgcs relation.
-We carry out a similar study in the Newtonian limit and through post-Minkowskian expansions.
+With an understanding of the \avgcs-- $C$ relation under our belts, we consider the $I$-Love-\avgcs relation.
+We conduct a similar study in the Newtonian limit and through post-Minkowskian expansions.
 Unlike in \avgcs-- $C$ case, we find that the $I$-Love-\avgcs relation presents the same degree of universality in the Newtonian limit (cf. Figs. \ref{fig:newtrelations_I} and \ref{fig:newtrelations_lambda} in Sec.~\ref{subsubsec:genT7}) and in the presence of increasing GR contributions (cf. Figs. \ref{fig:PMGTVIIIcs} and \ref{fig:PMGTVIIlambdacs} in Sec.~\ref{subsec:PMexp}).
 For example, we find that the sensitivity of the $I$-Love-\avgcs relation to variations of the generalized Tolman VII family remains at the $\sim 10-11\%$ level to all orders in compactness.

-The post-Minkowskian expansions performed here not only enable one to access the influence of relativistic effects in the \avgcs -- $C/\bar{I}/\Lambda$ relations, but it also allows for the construction of analytic (e.g.~Pad\'e) approximants that can more efficiently (i.e., with fewer parameters) describe these relations (see e.g.~\cite{Jiang:2020uvb}).
-For instance, for the realistic EoSs shown in Fig.~\ref{fig:I-Love-C-cs2}, the Pad\'e-inspired fitting function